lgog2/cycloneIV-watchdog-cgp/README.md

 * Upgrading the static DAG with memory-mapped control registers for dynamic reconfiguration and hardware fault injection.
 * Integrating the Nios II softcore to run the CGP algorithm directly on-chip.

-**Final goal: Autonomous Healing & TMR**
+**Future Exploration : Hierarchical Fault Tolerance (TMR + CGP)**
-* Replacing the hardcoded truth-table evaluator with the Triple Modular Redundancy (TMR) algorithm.
+* Augmenting the hardcoded truth-table evaluator with the Triple Modular Redundancy (TMR) layer.
 Three identical VRCs will run in parallel.
 A faulty graph will be isolated using majority voting and healed in the background via CGP.

 ### Physical Setup
 * **Dual RC Circuit:** Two analog 'hourglasses' measure the heartbeat timeout and reset duration (verified via oscilloscope).